Table of contents: Economy driving mode ↓ Safety rules when working on the… ↓

-The fuel tank made of plastic is located under the bottom of the car behind the rear axle.
-The amount of fuel in the tank is displayed by the fuel gauge located in the instrument cluster.
+The plastic fuel tank is located under the vehicle's underbody behind the rear axle.
+The amount of fuel in the tank is displayed by a fuel gauge located in the instrument cluster.
 The fuel tank is ventilated by a closed ventilation system.
-Harmful gasoline vapors from the fuel tank ventilation are captured by the activated carbon accumulator.
+Harmful gasoline vapors from the fuel tank ventilation are captured by an activated carbon accumulator.

 Economy driving mode